 Purpose: To help promote the arts throughout the Niskayuna community by providing an opportunity for students to learn about and perform the functions of a working art gallery.

 Activities: Hanging & striking shows, working with artists, organizing & hosting receptions, and promoting exhibitions are part of this experience.

 Purpose: To provide students with the opportunity to play video games and other games for fun.
 Students share strategy and discuss areas of interest related to the games.

 Purpose: To plan and enjoy German games, food and fun, including our long standing exchange program with Freiherr-vom-Stein School in Hamm, Germany.

 Activities: Nikolaustag, Waffelfest, Niska-Day and Garden Gnome Ring Toss, German American Day Parade in NYC; Spagehetti-Eis Abend, cookie baking and bake sale, and the Hamm-Niskayuna exchange program.

 High School Mentors

-Students will learn about the art and science of growing plants.
-They will help maintain a summer garden to donate produce to local food shelters.
+Purpose: To learn about the art and science of growing plants.
+Maintain a summer garden to donate produce to local food shelters.

 IT Student Help Desk